SAP-samples/btp-events-to-business-actions-framework/README.md

 [License](#license)

 ## Scenario:
 The business scenario you will be implementing here is to integrate real time events generated from Microsoft Azure IoT Platform into SAP business processes to enrich the outcome of enterprise operations and facilitate rapid decision making.
-In this use-case you will see how an IoT Event from Azure IoT Central is handled for performing business operations in SAP S/4HANA.
 The framework can be extended to any platform and to any kind of event.

-The example configured here focuses on using Microsoft Azure IoT Central, SAP Event Mesh, SAP CAP, SAP Workflow Management integrating with SAP S/4HANA.
-You can choose to configure and integrate with any SAP LoB solutions which exposes business services as OData APIs.
+You can choose to configure and integrate events with any SAP LoB solution.

 ## Business Process Flow